Integral Picard group of some stacks of polarized K3 surfaces of low degree

 This readily implies that $\GG(4,1,3)\rat$ is smooth inside $\GG(4,1,3)$, and it has the same dimension, hence it is open.

-The complement of $\GG(4,1,3)\rat$ is strictly contained in the divisor of singular complete intersections, which is irreducible, as discussed in the end of the proof of \propref{prop:GG is a quotient}): therefore, the complement of $\GG(4,1,3)\rat$ must have codimension $>1$. \end{proof} \mypar Let $E$ be the standard $\GL_4$-representation, and define $W_4:=\Sym^4 E^{\vee}$.
+The complement of $\GG(4,1,3)\rat$ is strictly contained in the divisor of singular complete intersections, which is irreducible, as discussed in the end of the proof of \propref{prop:GG is a quotient}): therefore, the complement of $\GG(4,1,3)\rat$ must have codimension $>1$. \end{proof}